LucasSch1/LucasSch1/README.md

-## 🚀 A propos de moi
+## 🚀 About me
-Je suis actuellement en BTS SIO SLAM (solutions logicielles et applications métiers) en deuxième année au lycée Frédéric Chopin
+I am currently in BTS SIO SLAM (solutions software and business applications) in second year at Lycée Frédéric Chopin

 ## 🛠 Skills
-J'ai étudié comme langage de programmation :
+I studied as a programming language:
    ▪ HTML
    ▪ CSS
    ▪ JavaScript